sth/sodata/README.md

 ## Usage

-This code can be compiled to generate four import tools:
+This code can be compiled to generate three import tools:

 - `sqliteimport`, which imports the XML files into a Sqlite3 database
 - `pgimport`, which imports the XML files into a PostgreSQL database